dkhamsing/tumblr_uploadr/README.md

 ## Usage

-`tumblr_uploadr` sends photos to your Tumblr drafts from the command line.

 ```
 tumblr_uploadr <tumblr> <folder> [caption]
 ```

-`caption` is optional.
+`tumblr_uploadr` sends photos to your Tumblr drafts from the command line, `caption` is optional.

 ### Examples